bob-606/5.easa.fi/README.md

 ## 132. Which body of the same cross-sectional area has the smallest drag with the same inflowing air speed?
-Which body of the same cross-sectional area has the smallest drag with the same inflowing air speed?
 - Plain disc
 - ***Streamlined body***
 - Hollow hemisphere